-DB2012 ranking shown is not last year's published ranking but a comparable ranking for DB2012 that captures the effects of such factors as data corrections and the addition of 2 economies (Barbados and Malta) to the sample this year.
+\ DB2013 ranking shown is not last year's published ranking but a comparable ranking for DB2013 that captures the effects of such factors as data corrections and the addition of 4 economies (Libya, Myanmar, San Marino and South Sudan) to the sample this year.
 See the data notes for sources and definitions.

-Figure 1.1 Where economies stand in the global ranking on the ease of doing business relative to the regional average (figure 1.2).
+Figure 1.1 Where economies stand in the global ranking on the ease of doing business

+For policy makers, knowing where their economy stands in the aggregate ranking on the ease of doing business is useful.
+Also useful is to know how it ranks relative to comparator economies and relative to the regional average (figure 1.2).
 The economy's rankings on the topics included in the ease of doing business index provide another perspective (figure 1.3).